radrow/ddtrace/EXAMPLE.md

 ### Collecting deadlock reports

-When DDMon is enabled, its deadlock reports are propagated within monitors.
+When DDMon is enabled, its deadlock reports are propagated among monitors.
 There are two ways to subscribe to deadlock reports from the "outside" of a system of monitored `gen_server` behaviours:

 - A process may subscribe to deadlock reports by calling `ddmon:subscribe_deadlocks(<Service>)`.
 Then, if the monitored `gen_server`